Metrotown (Burnaby) — A Buyer’s Guide

 49.230°N, 122.990°W

 The Metropolis Mall corridor is the gravitational centre of Metrotown — Kingsway between Willingdon and Nelson, anchored by Metropolis at Metrotown (~1.8M sq ft of gross leasable area, ~450 stores, owned by Ivanhoé Cambridge — Canada's second-largest shopping mall by GLA after West Edmonton Mall).
 The Metrotown SkyTrain Station (Expo Line, opened December 1985 with the original Expo Line) sits inside the mall property at Central Boulevard, integrated into the Metrotown Bus Loop.
-High-rise condo towers (Sovereign, Met, Concord Metrotown, Polygon Civic Hotel) cluster within a 3-block radius.
+High-rise condo towers (Sovereign, Met, Concord Metrotown) cluster within a 3-block radius.
 This is the deepest condo inventory + the deepest investor-buyer pool in Metrotown.

 Crystal Mall area (Sussex + Kingsway)